awsdocs/aws-cloud9-user-guide/doc_source/commands.rst

      - Save the current pane layout in the :guilabel:`Window, Saved Layouts` menu, and then close all open tabs
    * - :code:`scrolldown`
      - Scroll down in the current document
-   * - :code:`scrollPreviewElementIntoView`
-     - If a preview page and the related HTML file are both open, scroll the preview page to the location that matches the current element under the cursor in the HTML file
    * - :code:`scrollup`
      - Scroll up in the current document
    * - :code:`searchinfiles`